 A Flemish university cooperates with another Flemish, Walloon or foreign university in the preparation of a PhD.
-This entails that the PhD candidate has a promoter at each of the cooperating universities and that (s)he spends at least six months at each of the cooperating universities.
+This means that the PhD candidate has a promoter at each of the cooperating universities and spends at least six months at each one.
 This results in multiple PhD degrees: the PhD candidate will receive a diploma from each of the cooperating universities.

 One of the obvious benefits is that the PhD candidate will obtain a double PhD degree at the end of the research.
-The (international) mobility is also an asset with regards to a future professional career, both within as well as outside the academic world, and the contact with multiple research cultures and perspectives has a typical positive effect on the development of a young researcher.
+Mobility (within Belgium or internationally) is also an asset as to the student's future professional career, both within as well as outside the academic world.
+Moreover, being in contact with multiple research cultures and perspectives tends to have a positive effect on the development of a young researcher.

 - For joint PhD degrees with other Flemish universities slightly different rules apply.
 Contact firstname.lastname@example.org to find out more.